ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

   \,,
 $$

-where now we used that the frame homomorphism $p$ preserves finite intersections.
+where we used that the frame homomorphism $p$ preserves finite intersections.

 To see that $s_X$ is continuous, observe that $s_X^{-1}(\tilde U) = U$, by construction.